davinci-ao/D_challenge_python_backend/README.md

 ## Installation
 - Make sure you have docker AND docker compose installed (easiest way to do this is to install docker desktop - [Download Docker Desktop](https://www.docker.com/products/docker-desktop) )
-- Run the following command: docker compose --env-file=.env.docker up -d (in the folder of your repo!)
+- Run the following command in the folder you cloned the repo to: docker compose --env-file=.env.docker up -d (in the folder of your repo!)
 - Let the process finish setting up your environment
 - Read It's Learning, after that:
 - Start coding your backend in the folder "server"